-Practicing recall with the long lead will give you some peace of mind, but it will also be training a very important habit called the “check-in.”
-Through repetition, you will be teaching your dog that he should be stopping and returning to a safe distance to check in with you throughout your walk.
+Practicing recall with the long lead will give you some peace of mind, but it will also be training a very important habit called “a check-in.”
+Through repetition, you will be teaching your dog that he should stop and return to a safe distance to check in with you throughout your walk.

 It’s your dog’s way of saying, “Hey, are you coming?”
-If your dog occasionally returns to you, especially without being prompted, then he’s checking to make sure you aren’t getting too far behind.
+If your dog occasionally returns to you, especially without being prompted, he’s checking to ensure you aren’t getting too far behind.

 3. Add Distractions